piteren/ompr/README.md

     - memory kept by the RunningWorker may grow with the time (while processing many tasks)

 ------------

+This package also delivers `simple_process()` function for simple tasks processing, when *object* is not needed.

+You can check `/tests` for some run examples.

 If you got any questions or need any support, please contact me:  me@piotniewinski.com